Back To Search Results

 Treatment / Management

-Each patient will have specific needs and, therefore, a unique treatment plan devised by a multidisciplinary team.
-The overall aim of any treatment plan is to allow the patient to communicate effectively in everyday situations, such as school and work environments.
+Each patient has specific needs, which a multidisciplinary team devises into a unique treatment plan.
+Any treatment plan aims to allow the patient to communicate effectively in everyday situations, such as school and work environments.
+There are currently 3 main treatment approaches for patients with CAPD that the American Speech Language Hearing Association recognizes:

 1. Direct skills remediation